Call on: +260 211 256 766

 Council Position

-Mpika Council Chairperson
+Kanchibiya Council Chairperson

 Email

-LGAZ Postion
+LGAZ Position

 Vice President-Copperbelt Province